chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

 * Find an existing recipe using the AI Assistant and add it to a new project
 * Configure connections included in the recipe
-* Activate project by creating a deployment
+* Activate the CX Sales to NetSuite Project by selecting a deployment

 ### Prerequisites